Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Surprise
 - The dimensional theories of emotion assumes that emotions are constructed from smaller building blocks such as valence and arousal.
 ![Figure 18.7]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure18-7.png" | absolute_url }})
-- Klüver–Bucy syndrome: removal of the temporal lobes causes the follow symptoms in both monkeys and humans
+- *Klüver–Bucy syndrome*: removal of the temporal lobes causes the follow symptoms in both monkeys and humans
   - Visual recognition problems
   - Oral tendencies
   - Hypersexuality
   - Flattened emotions
   - Reduced fear and aggression
 - Evidence suggests that the amygdala plays a key role in detecting fearful and threatening stimuli.
-- Learned fear: fear due to vivid emotional events that aren’t there when we were born.
+- *Learned fear*: fear due to vivid emotional events that aren’t there when we were born.
 - E.g. Fear of rejection.
 - Interesting, learned fears disappear if there’s a lesion in the amygdala suggesting that learning a fear is due to synaptic and connective changes between the amygdala and the stimulus.
 ![Figure 18.10]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure18-10.png" | absolute_url }})
-- Predatory aggression: attacks due to obtaining food.
+- *Predatory aggression*: attacks due to obtaining food.
 - E.g. A lion hunting a zebra.
-- Affective aggression: attacks due to a desire to show off.
+- *Affective aggression*: attacks due to a desire to show off.
 - E.g. Loud sounds.
 - Experiments with hypothalamic stimulation in cats can provoke both types of aggression.
   - Stimulation of the medial hypothalamus produces affective aggression.